MaksimZinovev/obsidian-km-testing-kit/readme.md

 + [Issues](#issues)

 ## About <a name = "about"></a>
-This is an ObsidianMD starter kit (vault) testers and QA enthusiasts.
+This is an ObsidianMD starter kit (vault) for testers and QA enthusiasts.
 The main 2 goals are:
 1. Share my templates, findings and  settings for ObsidianMD with other testers who also use that tool in their work.
 2. To have a handy template in the cloud for myself.
 When I need to start a new testing project, I can download / clone this starter kit  from  GitHub.
 Without spending much time on settings and configurations  I can quickly start using it for my testing needs in less than 5 min.